All three stars of "Rebel Without a Cause" died tragically young.

 And not one of them made it past age 43.

-James Dean was the youngest of the trio to die, just 24 years old.
-A fast car aficionado who loved competing in road races, Dean was driving his Porsche 550 Spyder to Salinas, Calif., for a race.
+At 24, James Dean was the youngest of the trio to die.
+A fast car aficionado who loved competing in road races, Dean was driving his Porsche 550 Spyder to Salinas, California, for a race.
 An oncoming car took a curve badly, drifted into Dean's lane, and hit the Spyder head on.
 Dean was dead within minutes.
 Although he got a speeding ticket earlier in his drive — cited for going 65 mph in a 55 zone — Dean didn't appear to be at fault, and accident reports indicated he was driving about 55 mph at the time of the crash.

 Rumors abounded after the accident — Dean was disfigured, but not dead; a hitchhiker had been killed and Dean was in hiding; or Dean was truly dead and the victim of a curse.
 Indeed, just a month before his death, Dean had filmed a TV spot in which he offered this ad-libbed advice to young drivers: "Take it easy driving — uh, the life you save might be mine."
 Spooky, but inconclusive.
-Not long after, Dean met Alec Guinness, to whom he showed off his new Spyder.
+Not long after that PSA, Dean met Alec Guinness and showed off his new Spyder.
 Guinness thought the car looked "sinister" and cautioned, "If you get in that car, you will be found dead in it by this time next week."
 Dean died seven days later.

 In November 1981, Wood was in California, shooting interior scenes with Walken.
 The day after Thanksgiving, the two actors, along with Wood's husband, actor Robert Wagner, headed to Catalina Island for a weekend getaway.
 On the night of Nov.
 28, the group was on the Wagners' yacht.
 At some point during the wee hours, Wood disappeared from her stateroom.
 She was found down current later that night, drowned.

 The official word was that Wood, having had several glasses of wine that night, stumbled while trying to fasten down the ship's dinghy.
 But not everybody is sure the death was an accident.
 Theories abound and murder has been suspected.
-Woods' sister reopened the case of her death just this year.
+(In 2011, Woods' sister reopened the case of her death.)